kanekin/kanekin.github.io/content/portfolio/network-demo.md

 - Navigation
 - Test

 When I tried to extend my app after finishing the Apple's Swift UI tutorial, I still had to make many decisions about how to organize the codebase.
-I thought it could be useful for myself and other people who are new to SwiftUI if I implement the app with network calls with a more realistic app architecture with basic tests and logging.
+It could be useful for myself and other people who are new to SwiftUI if I implement the app with network calls with a more realistic app architecture with basic tests and logging.

 ## Disclaimer